Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Defense on Machine Learning Models

-Unlike the confidence score masking mechanism, regularization techniques defend against MIA no matter who the adversary is in the black-box or white-box settings.
-This is because regularization techniques change not only the target models' output distribution but also their internal parameters, while the confidence score masking mechanism only modifies models' prediction vectors.
-Although regularization techniques are effective and widely applicable, one drawback of them is that they might not be able to provide satisfactory membership privacy-utility tradeoffs.
-For example, Shokri et al.~\cite{shokri2017membership} show that L2-norm regularization can mitigate the accuracy of MIA to random guess level when setting the regularization factor to relatively large values, however, this results in a significant reduction of the target model's prediction accuracy.
-How to design new regularization methods to improve the tradeoffs between model utility and membership privacy remains an open question.
+Unlike confidence score masking, regularization defends against MIAs no matter whether an attacker is in a black-box or white-box setting.
+This is because regularization methods change not only the target models' output distribution but also their internal parameters, while methods of confidence score masking only modify models' prediction vectors.
+Although regularization methods are effective and widely applicable, one drawback of them is that they might not be able to provide satisfactory membership privacy-utility tradeoffs.
+For example, Shokri et al.~\cite{shokri2017membership} show that L2-norm regularization can mitigate the accuracy of MIAs to random guess level when setting the regularization factor to relatively large values.
+However, this results in a significant reduction of the target model's prediction accuracy.

-\subsection{Knowledge distillation}
+\subsection{Knowledge Distillation}